microsoft/terminal/doc/specs/#5000 - Process Model 2.0/#5000 - Process Model 2.0.md

 ```

 Here, we've got two tabs that have been serialized.
-* The first has two panes, seperated with a horizontal split.
+* The first has two panes, separated with a horizontal split.
 It has also been
   renamed to "foo".
   - The first pane takes up 30% of the parent, and contains a `TermControl`.
 The
     content process for that control is identified by the content GUID